rintnetwork/front-end/src/content/glossary/index.md

 ### Inter-exchange Client Address Protocol (ICAP) {#icap}

-An Ethereum address encoding that is partly compatible with the International Bank Account Number (IBAN) encoding, offering a versatile, checksummed, and interoperable encoding for Ethereum addresses.
-ICAP addresses use a new IBAN pseudo-country code- XE, standing for "eXtended Ethereum," as used in nonjurisdictional currencies (e.g., XBT, XRP, XCP).
+An ethereum address encoding that is partly compatible with the International Bank Account Number (IBAN) encoding, offering a versatile, checksummed, and interoperable encoding for ethereum addresses.
+ICAP addresses use a new IBAN pseudo-country code- XE, standing for "eXtended ethereum," as used in nonjurisdictional currencies (e.g., XBT, XRP, XCP).

 ### Ice Age {#ice-age}

-A [hard fork](#hard-fork) of Ethereum at block 200,000 to introduce an exponential [difficulty](#difficulty) increase (aka [difficulty bomb](#difficulty-bomb)), motivating a transition to [proof-of-stake](#pos).
+A [hard fork](#hard-fork) of ethereum at block 200,000 to introduce an exponential [difficulty](#difficulty) increase (aka [difficulty bomb](#difficulty-bomb)), motivating a transition to [proof-of-stake](#pos).

 ### integrated development environment (IDE) {#ide}